Willphillips96/Phishing-Analysis-and-Email-Forensics-Lab/README.md

 - AnyRun

-## Steps
+## Analyzing Phishing Emails

-1. Investigated emails by breaking it down by examining the from, subject, date, to, return path, envelope to, delivery date, received, content type, domain keys, and the message body.
+1. Investigated emails by breaking it down by examining the from, subject, date, to, return path, envelope to, delivery date, received, content type, and the message body.

 2. On a VM within the Tryhackme lab the objective was to deconstruct the based64 email 2 txt file to reveal the text in the PDF that you see below.